canonical/notebook-operators/image-definitions/README.md

 Some images could be excluded from security scanning, because they are used as builder images.
 At this point all images are scanned for vulnerabilities.

+Name of a file for scanning tool report should contain artifact (image) being scanned with ':' and '/' replaced with '-'.
+See `scan.sh` for more details.
+This is to streamline reporting.

 ### Publish

 Login into the registry before running publishing of images.
 This step is left out of the tools on purposed to enable tools to be re-used in different scenarios such as Github workflows and manual publishing.
 For example, to login into Docker hub: